What stage are you at?

 Don't worry about it, you can learn from this experience and use it to help you the next time.
 The ability to go without cigarettes at the start, when cravings and other withdrawal symptoms are strongest, shows you can do it.

-When you feel ready to have another go, read through the Thinking about quitting section to see the great benefits of stopping and the aids that can increase your chances of success.
+When you feel ready to have another go, read through the Thinking about stopping section to see the great benefits of stopping and the aids that can increase your chances of success.